Equinox Marathon: Equinox Ultramarathon

 The ultramarathon event was added in 2009.
 In 2009 and 2010 the course was 50 km in length, following the marathon course until just past mile 25, then turning north to follow the Skarland Trail in a clockwise direction until connecting with the regular marathon course just past mile 2.
 From there the course returned to the start by following the marathon course in reverse direction.

 In 2011 the course was extended to approximately 40 miles in length.
 The course follows the marathon course for the first 20 miles to Henderson Road.
 It then descends following St. Patrick's Road, regaining the marathon course at the base of Ester Dome at approximately mile 9.
 The course then follows the marathon course in reverse to approximately mile 3.5, from where it diverges in an out-and-back to the east climbing to the KUAC radio tower and back.
 The course then resumes following the marathon course in reverse until approximately mile 2, from where the course then follows the Skarland Trail in counter-clockwise direction until it regains the marathon course just past mile 25.
 It then follows the marathon course to the finish.

 On May 20, 2016 an announcement that the ultramarathon event would be eliminated was published on the Equinox Marathon Facebook page.

+Equinox Half Marathon

+The half marathon event was added in 2021, to substitute for the relay, and discontinued after 2023.
+The half marathon course followed the marathon course for the first ~8.5 miles (Ester Dome Road), where it turned around and followed Sheep Creek Road back towards UAF until it rejoined the marathon course around mile 25.
+The half marathon course had a total of 1035 ft of elevation gain and loss.